Evaluating Balance Function￼

 Benign Paroxysmal Positional Vertigo (BPPV) is one of the most common types of inner-ear related dizziness.
 BPPV occurs as a result of displaced otoliths or otoconia, which are small crystals of calcium carbonate (also referred to as “canaliths”).
 The otoliths move in response to head movement and provoke brief episodes of spinning vertigo.

 Benign Paroxysmal Positional Vertigo (BPPV) Treatment

-The Canalith Repositioning Procedure, also known as the "Epley maneuver", moves the otoliths to a more appropriate area within your inner ear and stops the dizzy spells.
-This treatment is painless, fast and efficacious, but must be performed EXACTLY right, or it may make the symptoms even worse.
+The Canalith Repositioning Procedure, also known as the “Epley maneuver”, moves the otoliths to a more appropriate area within your inner ear and stops the dizzy spells.
+This treatment is painless, fast, and effective, but must be performed EXACTLY right, or it may make the symptoms even worse.
 The audiologists at Otolaryngology Specialists of North Texas have a wealth of experience in treating BPPV with canalith repositioning.

 Your otolaryngologist May recommend videonystagmography testing which provides an objective measure of the vestibular system by evaluating eye movements during different conditions.
 An audiologist will administer the test with the patient wearing special goggles.
 The test takes approximately 1-½ hours and consists of three parts.
 The first part requires you to follow a series of lights with your eyes.
 The second part includes changes in your body position.
 In the third part, warm or cool water will be placed in your ear canals to stimulate the inner ear.
 The results are analyzed and compared to normative data so conclusions may be drawn about the patient’s vestibular status.